namannnnnn/node-translator/README.md

         now another thread is being used parallely so that we can save the text that needs to be translated in all languages to increase efficiency of the code.
     }

+# Database Schema

+id SERIAL PRIMARY KEY

+text_to_translate TEXT NOT NULL (Input)

+text_translated TEXT NOT NULL (Output)

+text_translated_language TEXT NOT NULL (In which language the user wants to translate)

 # Installing dependencies